-Since January 1st, some Irish shoppers will be seeing an extra item at checkout on Amazon called an Import Fees Deposit .
-This will be a combination of Irish VAT and any customs duties that are due.
+When buying From Amazon UK After Brexit, many EU and Irish shoppers will see an extra item at checkout on Amazon UK called the Import Fees Deposit .
+This is a combination of Irish VAT and any customs duties that are due.

-A Summary of what the deal means for online sales from the UK to Ireland :-
+A Summary of changes to online sales from the UK to Ireland from Jan 2021 .

 - There is no customs duty on products made in the UK and delivered to Ireland or any other EU country.

-- Orders with a value below €150 (before postage charges) will NOT be liable to Irish customs duty regardless of the product’s country of origin.
+- Orders with a value below €150 (before postage charges) will NOT be liable to Irish/EU customs duty regardless of the product’s country of origin.

-- UK VAT should not be charged on any orders delivered to Ireland from the UK.
-However, Irish VAT will apply to orders over €22.
+- UK VAT should not be charged by retailers on any orders delivered to Ireland from the UK.
+However, Irish import VAT will apply to orders over €22.

-- *Country of origin rules are complex.
+- *Country of origin rules are very complex.
 See here .